willwooten/blake_will_shared_learning_depo/README.md

 A difficult base level programming language comparable to C++.
 Don't start here it will be way too confusing.
 This is a useful and fast language though.
 ### Crypto
 #### Solidity
 Solidity is the programming language used for the Ethereum blockchain (and some others).
 It is very similar to Javascript.
-In order to build a dApp (dentralized app) on Ethereum, you will need to code in Solidity, Javascript, and web development stuff like CSS.
+In order to build a dApp (decentralized app) on Ethereum, you will need to code in Solidity, Javascript, and web development stuff like CSS.
 #### Bitcoin RPC
-As you may or may not know, Bitcoin is designed to prioritize security instead of apps, which means many things that you can do on Ethereum you can't do with Bitcoin (yet...).
-Ethereum makes compromises on security in order to get more usability.
-You can however use the Bitcoin RPC to read the Bitcoin blockchain (and any other change of bitcoin forks/clones like Litecoin, Dogecoin, etc, etc).
+Bitcoin is designed to prioritize security instead of apps, which means many things that you can do on Ethereum you can't do with Bitcoin (yet...).
+You can however use the Bitcoin RPC to read the Bitcoin blockchain (and any other Bitcoin forks/clones like Litecoin, Dogecoin, etc, etc).
 This is used for on-chain analytics.
 Anyone running a Bitcoin node can see exactly where/when bitcoin moved from one place to another, the address where it was sent, and other metadata.

 ## Places to Learn
 #### Codeacademy.com